Inguinal and Umbilical Hernias in Children

 - The groin or scrotum area.
 This is called an inguinal hernia.

 - Around the belly button.
 This is called an umbilical hernia.

 A baby can develop a hernia in the first few months of life.
 It happens because of a weakness in the belly muscles.
 Inguinal and umbilical hernias happen for slightly different reasons.

 As an unborn baby develops during pregnancy, there is a small opening in the abdominal muscles.
 After birth, this opening closes.
 But sometimes, these muscles don’t fully close.
 A small opening is left.
-A loop of intestine can then move into the opening between the belly muscles.
+A loop of intestine or other tissue can then move into the opening between the belly muscles.
 This causes an umbilical hernia.